E3-JSI/fi-impact/README.md

 FI-IMPACT Assessment and Benchmarking Webapp
 ======

-QMiner is an analytics platform for large-scale real-time streams containing structured and unstructured data.
-It is designed for scaling to millions of instances on high-end commodity hardware, providing efficient storage, retrieval and analytics mechanisms with real-time response.

 This on-line self-assessment tool was developed as part of FI-IMPACT, an EU funded research project under the Future Internet PPP programme.
 Based on questionnaires and external performance indicators a set of KPIs (Key Performance Indicators) is calculated in order to guide  SMEs and Entrepreneurs.
 This tool, when integrated into a corporate environment, gives SMEs and Entrepreneurs the ability to monitor